Edderic/air-cleaners/laminair/README.md

 Once you've printed all the parts, you can start assemble the parts together.
 Watch the [Assembly walkthrough on YouTube](https://youtu.be/tnxe13Jcs5g).

+### Modifying the pieces

+[OpenSCAD](https://openscad.org/) is a tool for programmers to programmatically create 3D-printable designs.
+See [OpenSCAD tutorials](https://openscad.org/documentation.html) to learn how to use the tool.
+OpenSCAD lets someone edit `.scad` files.
+The 3D printable models then get exported from there as STL files, which essentially contain information about shapes and curves.
+Finally, these STL files are then transformed into G-Code, which contains all the steps for a 3D printer to print the objects.
+I use [PrusaSlicer](https://www.prusa3d.com/page/prusaslicer_424/) to convert STL files to G-Code.
+Once that is done, the G-Code is then exported to an SD card, which is then finally inserted to a 3D printer.
+A fine choice is Prusa's MK3S+.

 ## Buying devices